-B.1.2.
-Stream Buffer Width Requirements
+B.1.2 Stream Buffer Width Requirements

-Member city local controls must require buffer widths adjacent to priority streams of 10 feet or 25 percent of the distance between the ordinary high water level (i.e., the top of the bank of the channel) and the nearest existing structure, whichever is less.
-(Policy 64).
-A plan showing the ordinary high water level of the stream (i.e., the top of the bank of the channel), nearest adjacent structure, and proposed buffer area must be submitted for city review.
+Cities' local controls must require the following buffer widths adjacent to priority streams:

+- For individual single family homes, the buffer width must be at least 10 feet or 25 percent of the distance between the ordinary high water level (measured from ordinary high water level, determined as the average top of bank elevation consistent with MDNR guidance [MDNR, 1993]) and the nearest existing structure, whichever is less. - For all other proposed projects, the buffer width must be an average of 30 feet and a minimum of 20 feet (measured from ordinary high water level, determined as the average top of bank elevation consistent with MDNR guidance [MDNR, 1993])

+A plan showing the ordinary high water level of the stream (measured from ordinary high water level, determined as the average top of bank elevation consistent with MDNR guidance [MDNR, 1993]), nearest adjacent structure, and proposed buffer area must be submitted for city review.
 Maintenance of the buffer area must be included in the maintenance agreement developed between the city and the applicant.